kosl/ihipp-examples/docs/week1.md

 We will be monitoring your comments and questions, and try to provide helpful feedback as much as possible.
 If you find typos or other mistakes, please leave a comment so we can improve the material.

-The social aspect of an online course is also very important, so please try to interact with your fellow particapants in a constructive way as well.
+The social aspect of an online course is also very important, so please try to interact with your fellow participants in a constructive way as well.

-###  E: Interactive notebook use
+### 1.3 Interactive notebook use

 In this exercise you will learn how to use Jupyter notebooks interactively.
 All the examples and exercises in this course will be available in such notebooks.
 We prepared a platform on which you can run notebooks and experiment with them.
 Alternatively, the notebooks are also available on Google Colaboratory and some of them on Binder.